 Those of us in colder regions grow it as a houseplant.
 Confined to a pot indoors it will only grow to 1 to 2 feet in height.
 It should be grown in a pot that is wider than it is deep.
 Aloe vera has shallow roots.
 Well-drained soil is critical.
 Aloe vera does not like wet feet.
 Use a potting soil that is formulated for cactus for best results.
 Place it in a sunny window, water throroughly and then wait until the soil is dry before watering again.
 You can bring your aloe vera plant outdoors during the summer being careful to not place it in direct sunlight which can burn it.

 Although not grown for its flowers, aloe vera will bloom.
 Be patient.
 It could take up to four years before your plant blooms.
 It will send up a stalk that will have small yellow pendant flowers.
 If your aloe vera is not blooming, it could be because it is not getting enough light.
-Move it to a sunnier location or place it outside in the summer which is its normal time to bloom.
+Move it to a sunnier location or place it outside, where it will get more sunlight, during the summer which is its normal time to bloom.